 In 2006, SERA Architects teamed with Cutler Anderson Architects and was selected for what would become one of the largest federal government building renovation projects funded by the American Recovery and Reinvestment Act (ARRA).

-Located in downtown Portland Oregon, The Edith Green/Wendell Wyatt Federal Building (EGWW) was a great win for the firm for obvious reasons, but brought to light two struggles that SERA consistently struggled with:
+The Edith Green – Wendall Wyatt Federal Building (EGWW) was a great win for the firm for obvious reasons, but brought to light two struggles that SERA consistently struggled with:

 With so much on the line, the firm realized there was no way to deliver this project in a “business as usual” type of manner.
 The standard process of emailing Excel files, meeting notes and design docs around to the teams, including the contractor, the subs, and the client, wouldn't cut it.
 “We had to find a way to dramatically cut down the design time even though the amount of work we had to do stayed the same,” said James Riley, Project Architect and Associate at SERA.
 “We didn’t have an hour to spare managing different versions or repeating information.”

 “Smartsheet stood head and shoulders above the rest,” said Riley.
 After he introduced Smartsheet at a team meeting, the group embraced it immediately.
 "There's absolutely no learning curve because of the form factor.
 Most people look at it, understand it and use it.
 In fact, most people can pick it up in 2 minutes and they’re off and running."

-“With this many people involved in the process, Smartsheet became the hub that kept us all connected and on the same page as things changed.”
+“With this many people involved in the process, Smartsheet became the hub that kept us all connected and on the same page as things changed,” said Riley.

 “We have more than 35 Smartsheet worksheets being utilized, and everyone can decide how often and what they’re alerted on,” said Riley.
 “I choose to get alerts once a day, but our clients only want to be notified once a month.
 It takes the ‘how much is too much’ guesswork out of the communication process.
 Now we have meetings with our clients to go over all changes and we’re confident there will be very few surprises about the project because of how transparent the entire process is.”

 With such a tight schedules, coordination meetings needed to be succinct, targeted and efficient.
 “Now we put Smartsheet on the big LCD TV in our conference room and log our notes directly into the app as they relate to the activity,” said Riley.
 “Everything - notes, dates, discussions, files - is tracked on one screen, on specific task rows in Smartsheet.
 It’s a tremendous time saver to have everything at your fingertips, and not lost in a pile of paper on your desk.”